UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 Reason 1: Aadhaar Linked to a Different Mobile Number

 This is the cause in the majority of OTP failures.
 The parent or teacher enrolled Aadhaar years ago with a mobile number that is no longer their primary or even active number.
-The UIDAI sends the OTP to that old number every time authentication is attempted.
+The UIDAI sends the OTP to that old number every time you attempt authentication.
 Nobody receives it because nobody uses that number anymore.

 How to find out which mobile is registered in Aadhaar: